magic-peach/icon-ui-playground/CONTRIBUTING.md

 # Contributing to CSS Animation Gallery

 Thank you for considering contributing! 🎉
-This project is designed to be beginner-friendly.
+This project is actively used as a UI reference and is continuously improved.
+Contributions help keep components modern, accessible, and production-ready.

 ---